gchan/wits/README.md

 #### Known Issues

+_This information is related to the old WITS site.
+It may no longer apply to the new WITS site._

-There is no reliable method (without web scraping) of distinguishing interim half-hourly prices from final prices.
-Until the WITS CSV file correctly reports the price type, the half-hourly prices are always reported as 'Final'
+~~There is no reliable method (without web scraping) of distinguishing interim half-hourly prices from final prices.
+Until the WITS CSV file correctly reports the price type, the half-hourly prices are always reported as 'Final'~~ _Interim and final prices can now  be retrieved via their respective Ruby methods_

 The CSV files for five minute prices and average five minute prices are missing some data rows on days when daylight savings ends.
 As a result, wits will return incomplete (and possibly invalid) data for dates when daylight savings ends (e.g. 5 April 2015).